In the Wake of Breaches, EMV Speeds Up. Some Security Folks Think That’s Fine.

-The Wall Street Journal is reporting that a “push for the new cards is taking on greater urgency following a number of high-profile data breaches in recent months that have exposed millions of consumers to potential fraud.”
+The Wall Street Journal is reporting that a “push for the new cards is taking on greater urgency following a number of high-profile data breaches in recent months that have exposed millions of consumers to potential fraud.” with EMV chip cards.

 By “new cards,” they mean those EMV-chipped cards we’ve been reporting on here, that are already standard in much of the world.
 The cards would require an “extra step” beyond a swipe to use; either a signature or pin while the card stayed in a card reader.

 And by “high-profile breaches,” the article refers to not only the all-too-many breaches we’ve had to report on here, but even the ones since last week — mainly the pilfering of potentially millions of customer credit card numbers from the SuperValu grocery chain (which included Albertsons, Osco, and other stores).

 “In all,” the article continues “U.S. lenders will issue more than 575 million chip credit and debit cards by the end of 2015, representing roughly half of the one billion cards now in circulation, according to an industry-group projection.”

 “”By the time we get to holiday shopping,” it says further, quoting Carolyn Balfany, who is overseeing the EMV transition for MasterCard “there will be a good base of chip cards in the market.”

 The Importance of EMV